dougiesquire/xeof/README.md

 # xeof

-Simple dask-enabled xarray wrapper for empirical orthogonal function decomposition using svd
+A simple dask-enabled xarray wrapper for empirical orthogonal function decomposition using svd